Insider Selling: Interactive Brokers Group, Inc. (NASDAQ:IBKR) Chairman Sells 20,000 Shares of Stock

-Interactive Brokers Group, Inc. (NASDAQ:IBKR) Chairman Thomas Peterffy sold 20,000 shares of Interactive Brokers Group stock in a transaction on Wednesday, October 13th.
-The shares were sold at an average price of $71.64, for a total value of $1,432,800.00.
-The transaction was disclosed in a document filed with the SEC, which is available through the SEC website.
+Interactive Brokers Group, Inc. (NASDAQ:IBKR) Chairman Thomas Peterffy sold 20,000 shares of the business’s stock in a transaction that occurred on Monday, October 18th.
+The stock was sold at an average price of $71.98, for a total transaction of $1,439,600.00.
+The transaction was disclosed in a legal filing with the SEC, which is available through this hyperlink.

 Thomas Peterffy also recently made the following trade(s):